-This is a combination impulse and reaction turbine designed for high operating efficiencies.
-It is arranged for automatically controlled extraction to supply steam at the desired pressure for heating or process work.
-The exact steam conditions with which it is intended to operate, the normal speed and the maximum load are given on the Title Page of the Instruction Book.
+This is a combination impulse and reaction turbine, designed for high operating efficiencies.
+It is arranged for automatically controlled extraction at two separate zones, to supply steam at the desired pressures for heating or process work.
+The exact steam conditions with which it is intended to operate, the normal speed, and the maximum load are given on the Title Page of the Instruction Book.